vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==
+[ Bug Fix ]Reset the tilt of the photo frame when it is enlarged

 = 1.68.0 =
 [ Add Function ][ Dynamic Text (Pro) ] Add feature to display logged-in username.